 As reported in our previous loyalty blog, Fair Trading revealed earlier this year that 79% of gift card receivers were left feeling annoyed and dissatisfied after their card had expired unexpectedly.
 While gift cards have become many project managers’ gift of choice, due to its lower costs of delivery, they are at odds against the objective to positively reward your customers.

-They have also become a gift item, which is no longer unique or meaningful because everyone receives them numerous times throughout the year, either through family, friends, employees or a loyalty/rewards programs.
+They have also become a gift item, which is no longer unique or meaningful because everyone receives them numerous times throughout the year, either through family, friends, employees or a loyalty reward scheme.
 So to avoid the disappointment, why not put in a little bit more of an effort and provide them with a choice of rewards that are meaningful; something memorable.
 Having a number of physical reward options online that the member can choose from can easily do this.

 By using your loyalty software solution, you could present them with a weekend away, a watch or a bottle of aged wine, just to name a few examples.
 You could also set the rewards under different tiers with set target points, making your rewards for appealing to your VIP customers.
 We challenge you to ask your members about their physical reward in months, and even years to come, and see if they will remember it.

 They will most likely remember the gift because they would have formed a fond memory to your reward.
-They may even feel the need to brag about the reward to their family, friends, colleagues and even fellow loyalty/reward program members.
-The memory you leave on your customers with your well-thought-out loyalty/rewards program could also result in many more years of member loyalty and commitment.
+They may even feel the need to brag about the reward to their family, friends, colleagues and even fellow loyalty program members.
+The memory you leave on your customers with your well-thought-out loyalty program could also result in many more years of member loyalty and commitment.

-Better yet, why not speak to our experts on how you can get the most out of your loyalty/rewards program.
+Better yet, why not speak to our experts on how you can get the most out of your loyalty program.

 Fill out the form below and let’s talk about your next Loyalty strategy.